edgio-docs/edgio-docs/guides/environments.md

 When configuring CI, we recommend:

 - Automatically deploying to your staging environment when a PR is merged to the master branch of your repo.
-- Manually promoting deployments to production using the Moovweb Console to prevent unwanted builds from being published by misconfigured CI workflows.
+- Manually promoting deployments to production using the {{ PRODUCT_NAME }} Console to prevent unwanted builds from being published by misconfigured CI workflows.

 ## Production Environment